MahmoodJamshidian/BrainFuck/README.md

     ```

   - ### Build Libbfx
-    To build libbfx, in addition to the prerequisites, you need to make changes to the Makefile.
+    To build `libbfx`, in addition to the prerequisites, you need to make changes to the `Makefile`.
 These changes are related to the build settings for Python:
     - `INCLUDE_PATH`: contains the include path of Python header files, which can be obtained if the operating system is Linux `/usr/include/python<version>` and if it is Windows, `<Python PATH>/include`

       for example: